prime31/Nez/FAQs/SceneTransitions.md

 	/// <summary>
 	/// constructor.
-Note that sceneLoadAction can be null for inter-Scene transitions and everything will still work as expected.
+Note that sceneLoadAction can be null for intra-Scene transitions and everything will still work as expected.
 	/// </summary>
 	public SuperTransition( Func<Scene> sceneLoadAction ) : base( sceneLoadAction, true )
 	{